MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 The range referenced must be valid; all pointers must be dereferenceable and within the sequence the last position is reachable from the first by incrementation.

-The default binary predicate is less than and the elements in the range must be less than comparable to insure that the next permutation is well defined.
+The default binary predicate is less than and the elements in the range must be less than comparable to ensure that the next permutation is well defined.

 The complexity is linear with at most `(last - first) / 2` swaps.